nexmo-community/social-cafe/README.md

 # Social Cafe

-> An online social space to have video conversations around prompts.
+An online social space to have video conversations around prompts.

+A blog post about how this demo was built can be found on the [Vonage Developer Blog](https://www.nexmo.com/blog/2020/04/08/build-a-video-conversation-platform-for-online-gatherings-with-nuxt-js-dr)

 ![](./docs/screenshot.png)